mdiller/MangoByte/README.md

 ?leveledstats        | Gets the stats for a hero at the specified level
 ?lore                | Gets the lore of a hero, ability, or item
 ?neutralitems        | Displays all of the neutral items
-/play chatwheel      | Plays the given chat wheel sound.
-Try '/clips chatwheel' to get a list of clips.
-/play dota           | Plays a dota response.
-Try '/clips dota' for a similar command that returns a list ?recipe              | Shows the recipes involving this item
+?recipe              | Shows the recipes involving this item
 ?talents             | Gets the talents of a specific hero
 ```